-Offbeat Press is an industry leader in eco-friendly water-based screen printing and a certified Gold Member of Green America.
-We opened our doors in 2008 as one of the first eco-friendly water-based screen print shops in the Midwest.
-We have spent countless hours and late nights studying the nuances of water-based printing.
-In comparison to most shops, who hate working with water-based inks due to the complexity and technical knowledge required, we actually prefer water-based inks because of the soft print, low-impact work environment and eco-friendly results.
+Offbeat Press is an industry leader in screen printing with water-based inks.
+We opened our doors in 2008 as one of the first screen print shops in the Midwest to actively use water-based inks.
+We have spent countless hours and late nights studying the nuances of screen printing with water-based inks.
+In comparison to most shops, who hate working with water-based inks, due to the complexity and technical knowledge required, we actually prefer water-based inks because of the soft print, low-impact work environment and the fine details that come through in the print results.

-When it comes to eco-friendly printing and apparel, water-based inks are hands down the best option.
-We use the industry’s best water-based screen printing inks, which are solvent free and do not contain PVC, phthalates or toxic chemicals.
-In contrast, conventional screen printing inks are plastics-based and sit on top of a garment creating a thick layer that doesn’t breathe and is prone to crack and peel.
-Not only are water based inks eco-friendly, but they also provide a quality and durability that is unsurpassed by any other ink type in the industry.
+When it comes to trying to be as eco-friendly as possible with your printing and apparel, water-based inks are, hands down, the best option.
+We use the industry’s best water-based screen printing inks.
+These inks are solvent free and do not contain PVC or phthalates.
+In contrast, conventional screen printing inks are plastics-based.
+They sit on top of a garment creating a thick layer that doesn’t breathe and is prone to crack and peel.
+Not only does printing with water-based ink result in a softer print, but they also provide a quality and durability that is unsurpassed by any other ink type in the industry.
 For even greater environmental value, print on organic or recycled garments.
 Check out our Eco-Friendly Shirts page for more information.

-There are various differences between conventional plastisol ink and water-based ink systems.
-The most noticeable is that water-based screen printing has a much softer feel on the printed garment, than conventional inks.
-This is known as a “soft hand” and is due to the way water-based ink soaks into the fibers.
+Conventional plastisol ink and water-based ink systems differ in various ways.
+The most noticeable is that water-based screen printing has a much softer feel on the printed garment.
+This is known as a “soft hand” and is due to the way water-based inks soak into the fibers.
 In contrast, plastisol ink forms a cured print layer atop the garment.
 Water-based ink is consistently less viscous and cures partially through heat and forced-air induced evaporation, making the ink much more complicated to work with.
 Both inks have great durability and longevity when properly printed and cured.

 Water-based inks work best on 100% cotton fabric and select high-percentage cotton blends.
-Plastisol ink is much more versatile, with the right ink additives plastisol can be printed on and adhere to virtually any imaginable garment style.
-If a customer has a specialty fabric they would like to see printed, using plastisol or water-based ink systems, we would encourage the ordering of a sample for testing.
-This ensures the garment and ink performance meets both your needs and our quality standards before we move forward with a full print run, saving time, money and resources.
+Plastisol ink is much more versatile.
+With the right ink additives, we can print plastisol on virtually any imaginable garment style.
+If you have a specialty fabric you would like to see printed, using plastisol or water-based ink systems, we recommend ordering a sample for testing.
+Printing a sample ensures the garment and ink performance meet both your needs and our quality standards before we move forward with a full print run, thus saving time, money and resources.

-Discharge ink only reacts properly to cotton, thus it is not recommended that discharge ink be printed on any garment that is less than 100% cotton.
+Discharge ink only reacts properly to natural fibers.
+We do not recommend printing discharge ink on any garment that is less than 100% cotton.
 Although possible, it will not perform as intended, and results can be rather unpredictable.
 However, if you are looking for a vintage-style print that looks a bit faded, a blended fabric may be just what you want.

 There are many variables working together to get you that perfect shirt.
 Unfortunately, just about every variable pertaining to the actual garment itself is out of our control.
 Two shirts of the same brand, style, color and size can be made in different countries, at different manufacturing plants and with different manufacturing methods and dye ingredients.
 That means that there could be variances in print color, print coverage, etc., depending on how each shirt was made.
 When these variances do occur, they are typically very slight.
 We do our best to control every variable we can, but there are just some things that are out of our hands.
 Please keep this in mind when ordering water-based + discharge ink.

-There is a lot of extra work that goes into prepping and setting up an order for water-based + discharge inks, so we request a minimum order of 24 qty for all water-based + discharge ink orders.
-We also have price breaks at various quantities up to 5000.
+A lot of extra work goes into prepping and setting up an order for screen printing, regardless of ink type.
+Because of this, we require a minimum of 36qty for all orders.
+We also offer price breaks at various quantities up to 5000.